Protect Your Pets in Hot Weather: Tips from Our Pet Help Line, 502-509-4PET

 Summer can be a fun time for pet owners and their animals to get outside and play.
 But the Kentucky Humane Society’s free Pet Help Line, 502-509-4738, wants to remind pet parents that extreme heat can be very hazardous to pets.

 “Often, pet owners forget that extreme heat can be potentially fatal to their loyal companions.
-It’s important for pet owners to be educated on how to keep their pets safe from summer heat,” says Shelby Schulz with the Pet Help Line.
+It’s important for pet owners to be educated on how to keep their pets safe from the summer heat,” says Shelby Schulz with the Pet Help Line.
 Based in Louisville, KHS is the state’s largest pet adoption agency.
 The Pet Help Line is supported by Banfield Foundation and Dogs Trust USA.

 Every year, companion animals suffer and die when their owners leave them in a parked car while they run errands.
 Temperatures inside cars can quickly rise 20 to 40 degrees higher than the outside temperature, and animals can die from heatstroke in just 15 minutes.